arista-ce-southwest/avd-campus-networking-event-demo/README.md

 **Key Highlights:**

-* AVD is shown at the top as the automation source generating configurations.
+* AVD serves as the automation source for configuration generation.
-* CVaaS acts as the control and deployment hub for configuration delivery to devices.
+* CVaaS is the central deployment and orchestration platform.
-* Core switches handle L3 services and DHCP relay, while SC-B1-IDF1 acts as the DHCP server endpoint for VLAN 10.
+* Core switches provide L3 services and DHCP relay.
-* Access Devices (APs and PCs) connect through VLANs.
+* Access devices (APs and PCs) connect through VLANs defined in the demo fabric

 ## References